Special-Rocket-Agents/ChungOSX/README.md

    Use `run-lua` to run all the scripts that are there.

    Or use `run-luafile <yourfilename>` to run your specified .lua file!

+ # Advantages of chungOS

+ chungOS has life-saving features like:
+ - Optimization.
+ - Easy Modding
+ - Easy-to-use interface.